String Functions

 Localized String Functions

-These functions require locale.h, and will be added when locale support is implemented in LLVM-libc.
+These functions require locale.h, and will be finished when locale support is implemented in LLVM-libc.

 strcoll